Esri/arcgis-maps-sdk-kotlin-samples/find-route-in-transport-network/README.md

 5. Solve the `Route` using `routeTask.solveRoute(routeParameters)`.
 6. Create a graphic with the route's geometry and a `SimpleLineSymbol` and display it on another `GraphicsOverlay`.

-## About the data

-This sample uses a pre-packaged [sample dataset](https://arcgisruntime.maps.arcgis.com/home/item.html?id=df193653ed39449195af0c9725701dca) consisting of a geodatabase with a San Diego road routing network and a tile package with a streets basemap.

 ## Relevant API

 * RouteParameters